 Refrigerator 8.6 cu. ft.

-Walk-ins – what temperatures do you want them at?
+Walk-ins – what temperatures do you want them at? – 4’C for both walkins

 Any intention on keeping samples aboard at end of cruise, or will everything be removed in Manzanillo?
+He will minimize as best as possible – I will keep you updated on exact time

 Special storage notes: Sediments are either kept alive at +4C in the coldroom for shorebased work, or are frozen at -80C for DNA/RNA shorebased work.
 Similar for sediment porewater; DIC samples are usually frozen, methane can be stored at RT, and sulfide/sulfate can be stored refrigerated at 4C.
 Fixed microbial cells are usually stored at -20C.